whatmakeart/whatmakeart.github.io/content/photography/rephotography.md

 Richard Prince's early photographic work used rephotography to rephotograph cropped versions of advertisements.
 Prince once wrote that "Rephotography is a technique for stealing (pirating) already existing images, ..."[^prince-without-license] Prince has matter of fact view of appropriation as theft and focuses on the possibilities and "satisfying" possibilities.
 He made conceptual statements about the bouncing of light from original photo to camera and then throughout the rephotography process.
 The physical labor of creating a photo from a photo seems to become a work of art akin to a performance.
 Prince also questions the nature of information and what it means to reproduce or transmit imagery by encoding picture data on computer readable tapes.
 He referred to sending these photos, tapes, "halfway around the world" as "photoshperes."[^prince-photospheres] Prince continued early investigations of authorship, originality, and authenticity into the social media age by appropriating images from Instagram and displaying them on gallery walls.
 His view of appropriation and rephotography is not universally held since some rights holders have won judgments against the artist in court.

+The iconic image of the cowboy in front of the clouds was reportedly shot by Jim Brady.[^time-video]

 <div class="gallery-grid">
 <figure>